Azure/azure-osconfig/docs/modules.md

 MmiSet takes as input arguments a handle returned by MmiOpen, the name of the component (for OSConfig this will be the name of the PnP interface/component, e.g. "CommandRunner"), the name of the object (for OSConfig this will be the be PnP property name, e.g. "CommandArguments"), the desired object payload formatted as JSON and not null terminated UTF-8 character string  and the length (size) in bytes of the JSON payload (without null terminator).
 The module can use the clientSession handle (module specific, could be a C structure or C++ class) to give context to the call or can ignore it.

+The objectName and payload must must match a desired MIM object from the componentName MIM component and present in the module's MIM.
+There can only be one single MIM object per MmiSet call.
+Modules must not accept MmiSet calls that are not following their MIM precisely.

 ```C
 int MmiSet(
     MMI_HANDLE clientSession,